-The Inspection Technician must have ready access to a loading adaptor wear gauge.
+The Inspection Technician must have ready access to a loading adaptor wear gauge for liquid fuel tanks and at least one ACME loading adaptor wear gauge of each size (13/4, 21/4 and 31/4 inches) along with a hose unit with or without an inner package.
 A copy of the manufacturer's instructions should be available to the Inspection Technician.
-The gauge should appear in good condition while its regular use, commensurate with the number of passes issued, remains apparent.
-If the Inspection Location has more than one gauge, they should be individually marked so they are distinguishable from each other.
+Each gauge should appear in good condition while its regular use, commensurate with the number of passes issued, remains apparent.
+If the Inspection Location has more than one gauge of the same type, they should be individually marked so they are distinguishable from each other.